-Obligation Brief description Comply with ACNC governance standards Charities must meet the ACNC's six governance standards, which are a set of minimum requirements for governance.
-A charity must meet the governance standards when it applies to the ACNC for registration and must continue to meet the governance standards to maintain its registration.
-These standards are similar to the requirements that must be met if you are an incorporated association or company limited by guarantee that is not a registered charity.
+Obligation Brief description Comply with ACNC Charities must meet the ACNC's six governance standards, which are a set of minimum requirements for governance. governance standards A charity must meet the governance standards when it applies to the ACNC for registration and must continue to meet the governance standards to maintain its registration.
+These standards are like the requirements that must be met if you are an incorporated association or company limited by guarantee that is not a registered charity.
 The ACNC legislation also provides for a set of minimum standards to regulate registered charities who send money or participate in activities outside Australia (called external conduct standards).
 Charities must comply with these external conduct standards to be registered, and remain registered, with the ACNC.
 Record keeping Charities must keep records, including financial and operational records.
 Annual reporting to ACNC The type of reports that must be submitted depends on the size of the charity.
 The ACNC has guidance on determining the size of your charity.
 Small charities are required to submit an Annual Information Statement once each year and can submit an annual financial report if they choose (which does not have to be audited).
-Medium charities are required to submit either reviewed or audited financial reports each year as well as an Annual Information Statement.
-Large charities are required to submit audited financial reports each year as well as an Annual Information Statement.
+Small charities may also choose between cash or accrual accounting.